New Tropical Storm Bonnie heads for hit on Central America

 MEXICO CITY (AP) — Tropical Storm Bonnie formed over the Caribbean on Friday as it headed for a quick march across Central America and potential development into a hurricane after reemerging in the Pacific.

-It had maximum sustained winds of 40 mph (65 kph) and was centered about 230 miles (370 kilometers) east of Bluefields on Nicaragua’s Atlantic coast, while moving to the west at 20 mph (31 kph).
+It had maximum sustained winds of 40 mph (65 kph) and was centered about 195 miles (315 kilometers) east-southeast of Bluefields on Nicaragua’s Atlantic coast, while moving to the west at 20 mph (31 kph).

+Officials in Costa Rica and Nicaragua expressed concern that the stormwould unleash landslides and flooding in an area already saturated by days of rain.

+Costa Rica’s government said that seven shelters in the northern part of the country already held nearly 700 people displaced by flooding.

 A tropical storm warning was in effect for Colombia’s San Andres Island and from Cabo Blanco in Costa Rica northward to Puerto Sandino in Nicaragua.